 Since both Medicaid and the Children’s Health Insurance Program (CHIP) in South Dakota are implemented by the Department of Social Services (DSS), the two programs share a few similarities.
 CHIP and Medicaid cover similar health care services for enrollees, including medical, vision and dental coverage.
 Additionally, Medicaid for kids and CHIP have similar eligibility requirements.
 However, to meet SD Medicaid eligibility children must live in households making considerably less money than those whose children are eligible for the CHIP program in South Dakota.
 According to the DSS, households eligible for CHIP must have maximum gross monthly incomes equivalent to roughly 200 percent of the federal poverty level or lower.
 However, it is important to remember that actual yearly values may vary.
-Download our guide to review more details about Federal Poverty Levels.
+Download our guide to review more details about requirements.

-South Dakota CHIP Eligibility
+Learn About South Dakota CHIP Requirements

 To meet the SD Children’s Health Insurance Program (CHIP) eligibility and learn how to apply for Medicaid, a child must be a resident of South Dakota, be younger than 19 years of age and be a U.S. citizen, qualified alien or legal permanent resident.
 Those seeking coverage under CHIP and Medicaid may be eligible for plans under CHIP in SD, even if they are already covered by private health insurance plans, as the program can help pay for deductibles, co-payments and other expenses the private policies do not cover.
 However, families whose children are already enrolled under health insurance are subject to higher income eligibility requirements when applying to the South Dakota CHIP program.
 Applicants will be considered for child Medicaid and CHIP automatically, as the South Dakota DSS uses one application for various services.
 As such, those who are unsure about their household’s eligibility for either program should apply anyway.